dekoza/mtgpl/docs/_sources/KHM.rst.txt

 :mtgtip:`Snakeskin Veil<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/6/e692c208-c171-4964-9207-43c2cbc62845.jpg?1614989668|https://scryfall.com/card/khm/194/snakeskin-veil?utm_source=api>`
    Put a +1/+1 counter on target creature you control.
 It gains hexproof until end of turn.
-(It can't be the target of spells or abilities your opponents control.)

 :mtgtip:`Spirit of the Aldergard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/2/220df551-3820-4910-a206-14501ba02e69.jpg?1614989700|https://scryfall.com/card/khm/195/spirit-of-the-aldergard?utm_source=api>`
-   When Spirit of the Aldergard enters the battlefield, search your library for a snow land card, reveal it, put it into your hand, then shuffle your library.
+   When Spirit of the Aldergard enters the battlefield, search your library for a snow land card, reveal it, put it into your hand, then shuffle.

    Spirit of the Aldergard gets +1/+0 for each other snow permanent you control.